By Andre Lapointe, Credit & Debt Specialist at The Finance Guys · Published June 1, 2026 · Last updated June 10, 2026

 The advertised interest rate is only part of the cost.
 APR (Annual Percentage Rate) includes the interest rate plus fees, so it’s the only honest way to compare two loans.
 A loan with a lower interest rate but high fees can cost more than one with a slightly higher rate and no fees — the APR tells you which is actually cheaper.

 Always ask for the APR and the total cost of borrowing (principal + all interest + fees) before you sign.
+Canadian lenders are required to disclose both — the Financial Consumer Agency of Canada’s guide to loans and lines of credit explains exactly what must appear in your agreement.

 The 35% cap — the legal ceiling in Canada